|Back To Drive-in Theaters Main|

-I took these photos just after an article appeared in the Dallas paper in early 2004 that what was left of the Jefferson would soon be demolished.
+I took these photos just after an article appeared in the Dallas paper in early 2004.
+The article said that what was left of the Jefferson would soon be demolished.
 The Jefferson had a really unique art-decoish look.
-I'm not sure the build date of the Jefferson but the theater opened on June 17, 1950.
-The sight was occupied by some type of trucking company for years.
+I'm not sure the build date of the Jefferson but it might be the late 1940s.
+The Cinema Treasures site says it was opened in 1949.
+The sight was occupied by some type of trucking company for years after the theater closed.
 It was pretty surprising that the screen and marquee stayed up as long as it did.
-The marquee sheetmetal was still in fair shape although the neon was all gone.
+The marquee sheetmetal was still in fair shape in 2004 although the neon was all gone.
 The last trip I made to the site I found the marquee gone.
 I wonder if someone salvaged it?
 The screen and everthing was still there but the marquee was gone and the poles were cut off at ground level.
 The drive-in was demolished soon thereafter.

 It appears from the neon tube connection points still in place on the marquee that it was originally covered with neon tubing over the Drive-In script, top section light blue-green lines and all of the lighter tan colored wavy and straight line sections on the brown lower part of the sign.
 It must have been a pretty impressive sight!

 The art-decoish Jefferson vertical pylon of the screen.
 Notice the scroll sheetmetal thing at the top.
 The channel letters were still in decent shape.
 All the neon tubing was gone though.